 - The database model is not designed to provide consistency when multiple transactions are executed.
 Ultimately, it is the responsibility of the app developer to make sure its consistency.

-- Also as volume of data increases (and by volume we mean in millions) maintaining unique primary key becomes more and more difficult.
+- Also as the volume of data increases (and by volume we mean in millions) maintaining unique primary key becomes more and more difficult.
 You would need a nifty complex character string generation algorithm just for the same.

 Key-value databases are best utilized in the following situations: